-A preliminary investigation indicated that the section of pipe had been damaged by a backhoe sometime after the line was installed in 1947.
+A preliminary investigation indicated that the section of pipe that ruptured had been damaged by a backhoe sometime after the line was installed in 1947.
 PG&E is looking into when that damage might have occurred and what agency might have been responsible, Eisenhauer said.

 The explosion left a 5-foot-by-5-foot crater in the hillside, and water from inside the pipeline caused a mudslide that reached northbound Highway 280 and blocked two lanes for about four hours, California Highway Patrol Officer Art Montiel said.
 No one was injured.